kflores4716/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

     1. Theater campaigns have the highest chance of success when launched in the middle of the year.
 The two months with the highest success rates are May and June, so that            might be a good time frame to aim for.

-2. You should avoid launching a theater campaign in December.
+    2. You might want to avoid launching a theater campaign in December.
 Only 37 of the 75 campaigns in December were successful, making it the only month where the success rate        is below 50%.

 - What can you conclude about the Outcomes based on Goals?

     1. Most of these play campaigns have a funding goal of less than $10,000, and the majority of those campaigns are successful.
 As the funding goals increase, the percentage          of successful campaigns begins to decrease.
 So, if you want your campaign to succeed, it is in your best interest to start with a funding goal that’s on the small side.

       - I notice that there is an exception for goals between $35,000 and $45,000 where the success rate is 67%.
 However, there were only 9 total campaigns in that goal range           while there were hundreds in the ranges $10,000 and below.
 Thus, those lower-end success rates are much more comprehensive than the 35k to 45k ones; therefore, I can't           say with confidence that a campaign will have equal success with a goal in either range.

 - What are some limitations of this dataset?